elasticio/api-docs/source/includes/_sshkeys.md

 ### Returns
-Returns an ssh key's metadata object if the call succeeded.
+Returns an SSH key's metadata object if the call succeeded.